bugsduggan/pyfish/README.md

 best next move.

 If you run it with the `-i` or `--interactive` flag, you can play a game against the computer.
-(specifying 'w' or 'b' after the flag will allow you to play as that colour.
+(specifying `w` or `b` after the flag will allow you to play as that colour.
 The default is to play as white)

 ##Making it work